Corvette Generations:

 Although the C3 was a new body style, the chassis was inherited from the C2.
 The new body set the standard for Corvettes for many years to come.
 The subsequent generations of Corvette would have a strong resemblance to the C3, all the way to the C7 introduced in 2014.

 When introduced in 1983 as a 1984 model, the C4 Corvette was an all new body style and chassis.
+Early production saw quality and build problems that gradually sorted themselves out.
+For this reason prices are low, making the C4 an interesting choice for aspiring Corvette owners on a budget.
 The front was given a styling update and the rear bumper was changed from concave to a convex shape in 1991.

-The C7 was a major upgrade; the body, chassis and engine were all new for 2014.
+The C7 was a major upgrade; the body, interior and engine were all new for 2014.
+Styling was upgraded and modernized but most important, the interior and seats saw massive improvements.
+One chassis upgrade was the electric power steering.